rmsk2/X16_mandelbrot/README.md

 When you start the program you can select whether you want 1. to load a picture and its corresponding values from SD card, 2. to start a new calculation using the current values but with a different iteration depth, 3. to reset to the default values and start a new calculation, 4. start a new calculation using the current values or 5. to exit again.
-An option is selected by pressing the corresponding number.
+An option is selected by pressing the key corresponding to the number.

 ![](/main_menu.png?raw=true "Main menu")